 This year-long, full-time, three-CPE unit Residency Program is offered for clergy, qualified lay persons and others interested in specialized training in spiritual care and preparation for professional chaplaincy.
-Residency applicants should note that the successful completion of a prior Level I CPE unit is a pre-requisite for applying to the Residency Program.
-Residents are assigned to provide spiritual care to designated clinical units (which are typically kept throughout the year), and also have the opportunity to learn about more acute or specialized clinical areas through choosing an additional clinical/learning module in Unit 3.
-Each resident should expect to be on call (in house) approximately five to six after-hours shifts per month (each 12 or 16 hours), and cover holidays in rotation.
+Residency applicants should note that the successful completion of a prior Level I CPE unit is a prerequisite for applying to the Residency Program.
+Residents are assigned to provide spiritual care to designated clinical units throughout the medical center, and also have the opportunity to learn about more acute or specialized areas through additional clinical rotations.
+Each resident should expect to be on call (in house) approximately five to six after-hours shifts per month (each average 6 - 12 hours) and cover holidays in rotation.
 Given the full-time commitment needed, it is not possible to be employed or take outside classes during the year.

 Compensation and Benefits

 Resident Chaplains receive compensation of $30,500.
 Benefits include:

 • Opportunity to participate in Ohio State health care benefits